 To the sound of music and salvos, the Hochstrahlbrunnen began to work in all its glory, while his majesty the emperor used an eagle’s feather to sign the official document of inauguration on a table in a tent.

-The man responsible for building the new water conduit also built and financed the Hochstrahlbrunnen: the powerfully sideburned Anton Gabrielli (pictured below).
+The man responsible for building the new water conduit also built and financed the Hochstrahlbrunnen: Anton Gabrielli (pictured below).
+Please take a moment to admire those sideburns.

 (Carl von Stur (Künstler), Johann Tomassich (Zinkograph), “GABRIELLI”, 1873, Sammlung Wien Museum, reproduced with permission under the terms of the CC0 licence)